Stack of corn fritters recipe photo

 • 2 egg whites, lightly whisked until they’re airy

-• 1/4 cup finely chopped coriander – leaves & stems
+• 1/4 cup finely chopped coriander – leaves and fine stem parts only

 • 1/2 tsp sea salt and freshly ground black pepper, to taste